nus-cs2103-AY2021S2/ip/docs/README.md

 ### Add a task :  `todo`, `deadline`, `event`

-There are three different tasks, namely todo, event and deadline.
+There are three different tasks, namely, todo, event and deadline.
-Different commands are used to faciliate the adding of different tasks to Duke as seen below.
+<br> Different commands are used to faciliate the adding of different tasks to the program as seen below.
-Commands are case insenstive so do ensure that commands are keyed in correctly without additional space and in lower alphabets.
+<br> Commands are case insenstive so do ensure that commands are keyed in correctly without additional space and in lower alphabets.
+<br> Users are only allowed to add ONE task at a time.

 #### `todo`
 Todo command add a todo task which requires task description and no other field as input.